dwyl/WebRTC-SFU-demo/README.md

 [![Run in Livebook](https://livebook.dev/badge/v1/blue.svg)](https://livebook.dev/run?url=https%3A%2F%2Fgithub.com%2Fdwyl%2FWebRTC-SFU-demo%2Fblob%2Fmain%2Flib%2Fecho.livemd)

+You will notice that the results are not so good when we run the model on each frame.

-An improvment of the previous Livebook: we compute one out of 10 frames and interpolation and run the computation in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
+An improvement of the previous Livebook: we compute one out of 10 frames and interpolation and run the computation in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).

 The third uses the same technic but feaatures `MediaPipe`.